 Skjern Enge (meadows) is once again one of Northern Europe's most important resting places for migrating shorebirds and waterfowls.
 The entire river valley with its bogs, meadows, and heaths is an impressive nature area.

-The need for more farmland resulted, in the 1950s and 1960s, in a large drainage project in the large meadows along Skjern Å. At the same time, the last 26 km of the river Skjern Å was straightened into streamlined channels.
+The need for more farmland resulted, in the 1950s and 1960s, in a large drainage project in the widespread meadows along Skjern Å. At the same time, the last 26 km of the river Skjern Å was straightened into streamlined channels.
 It was a huge task; the project was the biggest drainage project in Danish history but it was also the last one.

-In the 1980s, the situation changed.
-Now the object was to restore the river's delta with its wetlands, twisting streams, and lakes with reed forests.
-In 1983 the decision was finally made to restore Skjern Enge and bring the river Skjern Å back to its original flow.
+In the 1980s, the situation changed and it was decided to restore the river's delta with its wetlands, twisting streams, and lakes with reed beds as it was before the drainage project.

 It took almost 20 years to complete Northern Europe's greatest nature restoration project, and the result is amazing!
-Today all kinds of birds from spoonbills to white-tailed eagles live in the restored meadows and wetlands, and the special type of wild salmon that lives in the river Skjern Å and near extinction has returned to the river in great numbers and once again whips its tail in the river’s delta.
+Today all kinds of birds from spoonbills to white-tailed eagles thrive in the restored meadows and wetlands, and the original wild salmon stock that was near to extinction now returns to the river in great numbers to spawn.